TopBiketoursPortugal/TopBikeToursPortugal/content/tours/full-day-biketour-deluxe-45-km-estimated.md

 * Visit the cellar of Porto wine
 * Lunch in Matosinhos - Find out the true flavors of the sea!
-* Trasnfer metro ticket from Póvoa de Varzim to Porto
+* Van trasnfer back to Porto at the end of the bike tour
 * Alcoholic beverages not included

 **Observations:**